About Hornbeam – Carpinus betulus (Betulaceae)

 Care and Maintenance

-Small catkins are produced in April/May producing small ovoid ribbed nuts months later – in garden or grounds maintenance terms the spoils are of little consequence apart from the annual autumn leaf clear up.
+Carpinus Betulus produce small catkins in April or May, producing small ovoid ribbed nuts months later – in garden or grounds maintenance terms the spoils are of little consequence apart from the annual autumn leaf clear up.
 In autumn the leaves turn golden yellow and then brown.

 If pleached Hornbeam trees are pruned annually, the dry brown leaves tend to remain on the tree well into the winter and in some cases only to fall off when new leaves push through in the spring.
 The root system is relatively close to the surface so careful consideration must be given to hard landscaping in this area.
 The trees are usually considered non-toxic and they suffer from very few diseases.

 What Soil and Environment does it need?

 Hornbeam or Carpinus Betulus can be found all over the United Kingdom, the exception being exposed coastal sites and elevations above 600m.
 It will grow in most soil conditions and it is surprisingly adaptable and quite happily grows in areas of London with moderate clay, while doing equally well in sandy loamy soils on the South coast of England and the like.
 It copes surprisingly well in dry and wet soil conditions and can cope with short periods of flooding.

 Considered winter hardy it can easily deal with the most extreme weather conditions the United Kingdom can throw its way.
 It does surprisingly well on windy sites.
 Suitable for planting in low light and shadow conditions.
 This really is a versatile tree ideally suited to tall hedges, topiary and form trees, cylinders, block on stem, columns, blocks, cones, arches, roof trained trees, low screens (low pleached trees), high screen (high pleached trees) sometimes called stilt hedging, multi-stem umbrella, multistem roof, cylinder on stem, high and low espalier.